franklesniak/ads-b-setup/README.md

   However, faster storage is completely unnecessary for this build---it costs more and uses more power, which could be problematic for some use cases.
 - **Plus the items below**:

-### Simplest Setup - Stationary, Only Outdoor As-Needed, Proof of Concept
+### Option 1: Simplest Setup - Stationary, Only Outdoor As-Needed, Proof of Concept

 - Software-defined radio w/ included bandpass filter: [FlightAware Pro Stick Plus](https://flightaware.store/products/pro-stick-plus)
   - **Note:** if you plan to "upgrade" to a more sophisticated setup in the future, you may want to purchase a simpler software-defined radio *without* an included bandpass filter.